 Skin Cancer on Eyelid Treatments

 Treatment for skin cancer on the eyelid is a highly sensitive matter.
 Many patients are understandably nervous about procedures around the eyes, not only because sight is so important but also because they worry they’ll be staring down a scalpel.
-Luckily, there is an alternative to surgery called IG-SRT, which uses radiotherapy to destroy cancerous cells.
-Rather than cutting into the skin, this non-invasive procedure channels a high-energy beam for a gentle yet effective treatment.
+Luckily, there is an alternative to surgery called Image-Guided SRT, which uses radiotherapy to destroy cancerous cells.
+Rather than cutting into the skin, this non-invasive procedure channels a low-energy beam for a gentle yet effective treatment.

 Your exact diagnosis will determine which treatment is best for your skin cancer on the eyelid.

-Image-Guided SRT is the Non-Invasive Treatment for Skin Cancer on Eyelids
+GentleCure™ is the Surgery-Free Treatment for Skin Cancer on Eyelids

-If you’ve been diagnosed with skin cancer on the eyelid and are looking for an alternative to surgery, Image-Guided SRT treatment is just as effective as Mohs surgery without cutting or surgical scarring.
+If you’ve been diagnosed with skin cancer on the eyelid and are looking for an alternative to surgery, GentleCure™ treatment is just as effective as Mohs surgery without cutting or surgical scarring.
 Learn how it works and talk to your dermatologist about your options.